Understanding what is in our water helps us take action to protect our health.

 Program Highlights

-CWN and the National Collaborating Centre for Infectious Diseases are leading a national program that supports the effective use of wastewater-based surveillance to inform public health decisions.
+CWN and the National Collaborating Centre for Infectious Diseases (NCCID) are leading a national program that supports the effective use of wastewater-based surveillance to inform public health decisions.

 CWN’s COVID-19 Wastewater Coalition was launched in the early days of the pandemic to help ensure wastewater surveillance results were scientifically rigorous and useful to public health authorities.